laravel/docs/errors.md

 ### Error Detail

 By default, error detail is enabled for your application.
 This means that when an error occurs you will be shown an error page with a detailed stack trace and error message.
-You may turn off error details by setting the `debug` option in your `app/config/app.php` file to `false`.
+You may turn off error details by setting the `debug` option in your `config/app.php` file to `false`.

 > **Note:** It is strongly recommended that you turn off error detail in a production environment.

 <a name="handling-errors"></a>
 ## Handling Errors

-By default, the `app/start/global.php` file contains an error handler for all exceptions:
+By default, the `ErrorServiceProvider` class contains an error handler for all exceptions:

 	App::error(function(Exception $exception)
 	{